filippopellizzari/novelty/README.md

 # novelty
-A web applica- tion implemented in Django and React to make online evaluation of Movies Recommender Systems.
+A web application implemented in Django and React to make online evaluation of Movies Recommender Systems.